 You may not know Jack Dorsey by name, but the words tweet, mention and hashtag certainly sound familiar.
 We're talking about Twitter.
 Jack Dorsey is the co-founder of this social network and has seen his idea grow into a billion-dollar business over the past 11 years.
 But Twitter isn't his only success.
 In 2012, Dorsey founded the mobile payment system Square, which is currently valued at a whopping $3,2 billion.
 Key to success?
 His unconventional, but unique management style.
 In this blog article we zoom in further on the management style of Dorsey, a school dropout who transformed himself into one of the great innovators of this century.

-Be a leader, not a decision maker
+Jack, be a leader, not a decision-maker.

 Go for routine

-Dorsey wakes up every morning with the same breakfast: two hard-boiled eggs with soy sauce and some berries for vitamins.
-Dorsey uses one not only privately, but also for his work fixed routine.
-He uses a specific work theme each day.
-On Monday management.
-On Tuesday product, technology and design.
-Marketing, growth and communication on Wednesday.
-Thursday collaborations and developers.
-Friday business and culture.
-Saturday is free and on Sunday there is time for strategy and interviews.
-Since Dorsey doesn't work at one company, his schedule is divided into 24-hour blocks: in the morning he goes to Twitter and in the afternoon he goes to Square.
+In addition, Dorsey wakes up every morning to the same breakfast: two hard-boiled eggs with soy sauce and some berries for the vitamins.
+Not only in his private life, but also for his work, Dorsey maintains a fixed routineHe follows a specific work theme each day.
+Management on Monday.
+Additionally, on Tuesday, product, technology, and design.
+On Wednesday, marketing, growth, and communication.
+Thursday, collaborations and developers.
+Friday, company and culture.
+Saturday is off, and Sunday is for strategy and interviews.
+Since Dorsey does not work for a single company, his schedule is divided into 24-hour blocks: in the morning, he goes to Twitter, and in the afternoon, he goes to Square.
 What does he do on Saturdays?
-Probably flying, because that is one of his hobbies.
+Probably fly, because that is one of his hobbies.

 The right idea at the right time

-2007: 400.000 tweets per 90 days
+Furthermore 2007: 400.000 tweets per 90 days

 2008: 100 million tweets per 90 days